Ctenochaetus cyanocheilus: Etymology

 Ctenochaetus cyanocheilus has the specific name cyanocheilus, meaning "blue lips", which is a reference to the blue lips this fish shows in life.

 Description

-Ctenochaetus cyanocheilus has its dorsal fin supported by 8spines and between 25 and 28 soft rays while the anal fin is supported by 3 spines and between 22 and 26 soft rays.
+Ctenochaetus cyanocheilus has its dorsal fin supported by 8 spines and between 25 and 28 soft rays while the anal fin is supported by 3 spines and between 22 and 26 soft rays.
 The overall colour is orange to brown with a patch of bluish colour on the breast and thin blue-grey horizontal lines along the body.
 There are numerous small yellow spots on the head and the anterior part of the body.
 There is a thin yellow ring around the eyes and the snout is tipped with blue lips.
 The dorsal and anal fins are brown with the dorsal fin having blue lines which extend from the body.
 The caudal fin is emarginate.
 Juveniles are yellow.
 This species has a maximum published standard length of 16 cm.